 You only get 8GB of RAM with this laptop, decent for a gaming laptop under 800 dollars.
 This has you covered in terms of gaming, you’ll be limited multitasking-wise.
 If you’re just using your laptop for general browsing this won’t be an issue, but if you plan on gaming while using other software you will see interruptions.

 This amount of RAM means you definitely will not be able to stream either.
 You get a good 512GB of SSD storage which will be plenty to store all of your games along with other data, while also giving you fast boot time.
 This also supports the Windows 10 OS that comes with this laptop.

 The laptop itself looks really good.
 It is slim and lightweight which means it’ll be easy to pop in your bag and use on the go.
 It has that classic gaming look, using a backlit red keyboard.

 What is good is that it’s not too over the top and could fit easily into any environment without looking odd.
 The texture pattern on the casing is quite odd when matched with the bright red, but it’s all preference.

 The screen is a little disappointing, offering high resolutions but falling behind in terms of color quality and dim brightness, something that isn’t too uncommon with gaming laptops.

-Aside from these small issues, this is a really good laptop and would be a decent option for some entry-level gamers.
+Despite these small issues, it earns its place among the best gaming laptops under $800.
+This is a really good gaming laptop and would be a decent option for some entry-level gamers.

 10. ASUS TUF Gaming 17.3″